 How you invest should change as your life changes.
 When you’re young, it makes sense to invest aggressively, because you have time to recoup from mistakes.
 As you approach retirement age, you should reduce your risk.

-The great recession and stock market decline of 2008-2009 wiped out the savings of many on the verge of retirement.
+The Great Recession and stock market decline of 2007-2009 wiped out the savings of many on the verge of retirement.
 That shouldn’t have happened, because they shouldn’t have had that much exposure to stocks.
 Check out “A Simple Way to Invest Your Retirement Savings” for tips on how to adjust your investments over time.

 13. Not seeking qualified help

 While investing isn’t rocket science, if you don’t have the time or temperament, consider getting help.

 The wrong help?
 A commissioned salesperson more interested in his financial success than yours.
 The right help?
 A fee-based planner with the right blend of education, knowledge, credentials and experience.
 Check out “How to Choose the Right Financial Adviser” for tips.